 It will also appeal to technical and non-technical professionals who would like to upgrade their skills in one of the specialisations provided by this course, helping them to progress faster in their employment or to apply the knowledge in their current role.

 A level 8 degree or it's equivalent in a non-cognate discipline.
 Non-standard applications will be also considered on an individual basis.
-Applicants under 21 will be assessed based on Leaving Certificate or equivalent.

 The college operates a Recognition of Prior Experiential Learning (RPEL) scheme meaning applicants who do not meet the normal academic requirements may be considered based on extensive work and other experience.
 This may be assessed using a portfolio of learning, demonstration or work produced and interview.